While You're Here

 The Volunteer Services department is committed to supporting the goals and objectives of other programs and departments within the hospital by providing compassionate, well-trained people who provide great customer service to patients, visitors and associates.

 Mail & Flowers

 There are designated lounge areas for visitors on each patient floor and on the main floor in the lobby.
-Specific waiting areas have been designated for families of patients in the Critical Care Units, the Emergency Department and Surgery.
-During certain hours, a volunteer hostess is on duty in the Surgery Waiting Room to keep family members informed about the progress of surgery.
+Specific waiting areas have been designated for families of patients in the Intensive Care Units, the Emergency Department and Surgery.

 There is an ATM located on the first floor near the entrance to the outpatient surgery waiting area.
 This is for employee and customer use.

 Our goal at Granville Medical Center is to exceed our customer’s needs.
 If you have questions or concerns about your care or the service you receive during the time that you are a patient, please tell the person who is taking care of you, or ask to speak to the department director.
 We encourage you to let us know how we can better serve you.
 If you have complaints, you can call the Director of Quality at 919-690-2147.
 You have the right to lodge a grievance with the North Carolina Department of Health and Human Services, Division of Facility Services (Licensure and Certification, Acute/Home Care), 2712 Mail Service Delivery Center, Raleigh, North Carolina 27699-2713, Attention: Assistant Chief; telephone at 1-800-624-3004.
 If you have complaints related to the quality of care or premature discharge from the hospital, you have the right to request a review by the North Carolina Peer Review Organization (MRNC, 100 Regency Forest Drive, Cary, North Carolina 27511).